lilitpghs/credit-card-fraud-detection/README.md

 - Enables focus on methodology and decision logic

 Originality in this project comes from modeling choices, evaluation strategy, threshold analysis, and interpretability, not from proprietary data.

+### Class Imbalance

+Insight:

+    - Fraud accounts for less than 0.2% of transactions, making accuracy misleading.
+A naive model could achieve >99%           accuracy while detecting no fraud at all.